vdkamdar/JAVA-DesignPatterns-Visitor/README.md

         * If the output file specified does not exist, then it creates the file "Output.txt" and writes theh final output into it.
         * This project considers case-sensitivity between the strings being compared.

-## Who do I talk to? ##

-        * Owner1: Aniruddha Tekade | atekade1@binghamton.edu [Admin]
-        * Owner2: Vidhi Kamdar | vkamdar1@binghamton.edu [Admin]
-        * Reader1: Gaurav Rattihali | grattih1@binghamton.edu [Read]
-        * Reader2: Pankaj Saha | psaha4@binghamton.edu [Read]

-## Declaration ##

-        "I have done this assignment completely on my own.
-I have not copied it, nor have I given my solution to anyone else.
-I understand that if I am involved in plagiarism or cheating I will have to sign an official form that I have cheated and that this form will be stored in my official university record.
-I also understand that I will receive a grade of 0 for the involved assignment for my first offense and that I will receive a grade of F for the course for any additional offense.
-        [Date:11/21/2017]